-Evaluating students' cognitive achievements is key to support decisions not only time, from the job market context where it was first recognized in the seventies (e.g. in the classic works by Arrow [2], Spence [19] and Stiglitz [20]), to the education policy context, where the central issue is whether educational services are performing well and whether the producers are accountable for it ([9, 7, 18, 23]), i.e. whether there are "transparent, consistent measures of progress towards the objectives" ([18] p.4).1
+Evaluating students' cognitive achievements is key to support decisions not only of future employers, but also of parents, school and college boards, and policy makers.
+Indeed, the emphasis on educational skills as signals has shifted over time, from the job market context where it was first recognized in the seventies (e.g. in the classic works by Arrow [2], Spence [19] and Stiglitz [20]), to the education policy context, where the central issue is whether educational services are performing well and whether the producers are accountable for it ([9, 7, 18, 23]), i.e. whether there are "transparent, consistent measures of progress towards the objectives" ([18] p.4).1

-Date: November 12, 2007.
+Date: July 14, 2007.